 No. Semester parking permits are not transferable.
 Semester parking permits are valid only when purchased from the University.
 Please notify Parking and Transportation (657) 278-3082 immediately if anyone attempts to sell you a semester parking permit.
 Such transactions are improper, and the semester parking permit is invalid, regardless of the price you pay for it.

 Refund requests must be made at the Parking & Transportation office located in T-1400 (north of the police department).
 Permit must be returned to the Parking and Transportation Office prior to the first day of classes for 100% refund.
 Starting the first day of classes and every 30 days thereafter the refund amount is reduced by 25%.
+During the summer session it is every 25 days thereafter the first day of classes.You must come in and fill out and turn in a refund form.
+Visa, Mastercard, and Discover cards get refunded back to the original credit card used.
 Click here for the refund schedule.

 It is a violation to wait in the parking lot aisles for a parking space.
 Violators are subject to a $80.00 fine.
 Rather than wait 15 to 20 minutes for a parking space to become available, we suggest to go park in the north lots.

 If you are walking from the farthest point of the northern parking lots, it will take you about 10 minutes to reach the Quad.